-Figure 7 presents a detailed comparison of academic and non-academic respondents' perceptions of various aspects of CCF hazard communication, utilizing Likert scale responses.
 The bar chart highlights how these groups responded to various aspects of the Angles method, including correlation understandability, non-stationarity clarity, effectiveness in CCF hazard communication, and the likelihood of applying the method in their work or public communication.

 First, we evaluated the understandability of correlation using strictly numerical values (i.e., correlation coefficients) versus the Angles method, which incorporates numerical values into a visual representation.
-For the numerical approach, academic respondents showed a higher level of agreement (50% agree or strongly agree) compared to non-academics (35.9%).
-When assessing the Angles method, academic respondents maintained a similar level of agreement, with 68.2% at least slightly agree with its understandability.
-However, among non-academics, the level of high agreement ("agree" and "strongly agree") dropped to 19.2%.
-This shift can partly be related to the findings from Figure 6, where most respondents reported significant familiarity with compound flooding, and accordingly, the concept of dependence between flood drivers.
+For the numerical approach, academic respondents showed a higher level of agreement (50 % agree or strongly agree) compared to non-academics (35.9%).
+When assessing the Angles method, academic respondents maintained a similar level of agreement, with 68.2% at least slightly agreeing with its understandability.
+However, among non-academics, the level of high agreement ("agree" and "strongly agree") dropped to 19.2 %.
+This shift can partly be related to the findings from Fig. 6, where most respondents reported significant familiarity with compound flooding and, accordingly, the concept of dependence between flood drivers.
 This familiarity suggests that respondents are accustomed to traditional correlation coefficients, which may bias them toward these conventional methods rather than accepting a complementary visual approach for communicating a rather simple concept of correlation between flood drivers.

-While comparing a method like the Angles approach, that incorporates familiar numerical values into a visual representation, against strictly numerical values may seem unconventional, especially among experts, it is crucial for establishing a benchmark of the new method's capabilities.
-Previous studies have consistently demonstrated that when communicating with the public, numbers, graphs, and technical concepts often fall short in effectively conveying the importance of hazards and risks (Morrow et al., 2015; Kuser Olsen et al., 2018).
+While comparing a method like the Angles approach, which incorporates familiar numerical values into a visual representation, against strictly numerical values may seem unconventional, especially among experts, it is crucial for establishing a benchmark of the new method's capabilities.
+Previous studies have consistently demonstrated that, when communicating with the public, numbers, graphs, and technical concepts often fall short in effectively conveying the importance of hazards and risks (Morrow et al., 2015; Kuser Olsen et al., 2018).
 Visualization has proven to be a key tool for enhancing understanding, engagement, and decision-making (Atasoy et al., 2022; Colle et al., 2023).
-Thus, evaluating the Angles method against traditional numerical values was necessary to understand how well it performs relative to established approaches, even within an expert perspective.
+Thus, evaluating the Angles method against traditional numerical values was necessary to understand how well it performs relative to established approaches, even from an expert perspective.
 The results, although showing lower levels of familiarity among non-academics, remain promising and acceptable, underscoring the Angles method's potential as a more intuitive alternative that could bridge gaps in understanding when deployed beyond expert audiences.

-Next, building upon the initial comparison, and to ensure a one-to-one comparison, we evaluated the Angles method against scatterplots for representing non-stationarity (here, in the form of evolving dependencies).
-For scatterplots, 40.9% of academics believe the scatterplot clearly depicts variations in dependence (agreeing or strongly agreeing), whereas only 27.7% of non-academics indicated such.
-However, when considering clarity for a potential audience, both groups expressed lower confidence, with only 11.3% of academics and 4.3% of non-academics agreeing or strongly agreeing.
-These findings clearly imply the complexity of the non-stationarity concept and the challenge of communicating it with non-academics and the audience of both groups.
+Next, building upon the initial comparison and to ensure a one-to-one comparison, we evaluated the Angles method against scatterplots for representing non-stationarity (here, in the form of evolving dependencies).
+For scatterplots, 40.9 % of academics believe the scatterplot clearly depicts variations in dependence (agreeing or strongly agreeing), whereas only 27.7% of non-academics indicated such.
+However, when considering clarity for a potential audience, both groups expressed lower confidence, with only 11.3 % of academics and 4.3 % of non-academics agreeing or strongly agreeing.
+These findings clearly imply the complexity of the nonstationarity concept and the challenge of communicating it with non-academics and the audience of both groups.
 Interestingly, both the academics and non-academics reported that the Angles method offered improved clarity for them and their potential audiences.
-For respondent clarity, 77.3% of academics agreed at least slightly, compared to 68.1% of non-academics.
-For presumed clarity to a hypothetical prospective audience, the Angles method enhanced the level of agreeing or strongly agreeing from 11.3% to 34.1% for academics, and from 4.3% to 23.4% for non-academics, compared to scatterplots.
+For respondent clarity, 77.3 % of academics agreed at least slightly compared to 68.1 % of non-academics.
+For presumed clarity to a hypothetical prospective audience, the Angles method enhanced the level of agreeing or strongly agreeing from 11.3 % to 34.1 % for